Pierre81385/petersPortfolio-HW2/README.md

 - Clicking on images will take you to different pages linked to the main site.
 - Clicking on contact links at the bottom with take the user to the appropriate page.
 Clicking on phone will initiate a prompt to call.
 - Resizing a screen width less than 1000px will activate a media query to resize the header to prevent nav links from wraping
+- Resizing a screen width less than 432px will activate a media query to resize link font size and "Portfolio" font size to prevent re-ordering
 - Resizing the screen should have no effect on arrangment of other elements on the page

 A screenshot of the site is in the "assets" folder.